opensearch-project/documentation-website/_job-scheduler-plugin/build-plugin.md

 # Building a plugin for Job Scheduler

-OpenSearch plugin developers can extend the Job Scheduler plugin to schedule jobs like running aggregation query against raw data and saving the aggregated data into a new index every hour, or continue monitoring the shard allocation by calling the OpenSearch API and then posting the output to a webhook.
+OpenSearch plugin developers can extend the Job Scheduler plugin to schedule jobs to perform on the cluster.
+Jobs you can schedule include running aggregation queries against raw data and saving the aggregated data into a new index every hour, or continuing to monitor the shard allocation by calling the OpenSearch API and then posting the output to a webhook.

 Reference the following [README](https://github.com/opensearch-project/job-scheduler/blob/main/README.md) for examples of building a plugin that utilizes Job Scheduler.